Sage-Bionetworks/portalsDocs/articles/evaluation_queues.md

 ## Share an Evaluation Queue

-Each Evaluation has its own sharing settings, which limit who can interact with the Evaluation and in what way:
+Each Evaluation has sharing settings, which limit who can interact with the Evaluation.

-* "Administrator" sharing should be tightly restricted, as it includes authority to delete the entire Evaluation queue with all its contents.
-These users also have the ability to download all the submissions.
+* **Administrator** sharing should be tightly restricted, as it includes authority to delete the entire Evaluation queue and its contents.
+These users also have the ability to download all of the submissions.
-* "Can score" allows for individuals to download all the submissions
+* **Can Score** allows for individuals to download all of the submissions
-* "Can submit" allows for Teams or individuals to submit to the Evaluation, but doesn't have access to any of the submissions.
+* **Can Submit** allows for teams or individuals to submit to the Evaluation, but doesn't have access to any of the submissions.
-* "Can view" allows for Teams or individuals to view the submissions on a leaderboard.
+* **Can View** allows for teams or individuals to view the submissions on a leaderboard.

-To set the sharing setting, go to the **Challenge** tab and see your list of Evaluations.
-Click on the `Share` button per Evaluation and share it with the Teams or individuals you would like.
+To set the sharing settings, go to the **Challenge** tab to view your list of Evaluations.
+Click on the **Share** button per Evaluation and share it with the teams or individuals you would like.

 {% include important.html content="When someone submits to an Evaluation, a copy of the submission is made, so a person with Administrator or Can score access will be able to download the submission even if the submitter deletes the entity." %}